swisskyrepo/InternalAllTheThings/docs/redteam/escalation/windows-privilege-escalation.md

 ## EoP - $PATH Interception

 Requirements:
-- PATH contains a writeable folder with low privileges.
+- PATH contains a writable folder with low privileges.
-- The writeable folder is _before_ the folder that contains the legitimate binary.
+- The writable folder is _before_ the folder that contains the legitimate binary.

 EXAMPLE:
 ```powershell